Causal Intersectionality and Dual Form of Gradient Descent for Multimodal Analysis: a Case Study on Hateful Memes: Methodology

-In the data generation process of hateful memes (Fig. 1, bottom), individual elements, such as specific texts and images that may be benign in isolation, combine to generate hatefulness.
-By applying the principles of demographic intersectionality, we assume a multimodal intersectional effect on hateful memes, introducing a concept we term \textit{multimodal intersectional Averaged Treatment Effect (miATE)}.
+In the data generation process of hateful memes, a text and an image, which are benign in isolation, jointly produce hate.
+Applying demographic intersectionality concepts, we introduce the \textit{multimodal intersectional Average Treatment Effect (miATE)}.

-To assess model performance with respect to the differences in each modality, we categorize the hateful samples based on comparable original text benign confounders $T_0^{org}$ and image benign confounders $I_0^{org}$.
-The details about confounders are elaborated in the \textit{Confouder Extraction} section.
-Additionally, samples with two types of confounders, i.e., $\{(T_1,I_1),(T_1,I_0^{org}),(T_0^{org},I_1)\}$ are included in the analysis.
+Model performance is assessed considering differences in each modality.
+Hateful samples are categorized by original benign text confounders $T_0^{org}$ and image benign confounders $I_0^{org}$.
+The \textit{Confounder Extraction} section provides more details.